naturalis/nbclassify/html/orchid/README.rst

       url(r'^orchid/', include('orchid.urls')),

-3. Run ``python manage.py syncdb`` to create OrchiD's database tables.
+3. Run ``python manage.py syncdb`` to create OrchID's database tables.

 4. You may start the development server with ``python manage.py runserver`` and visit http://127.0.0.1:8000/ to test the app.